Arctem/dungeon-world-classes/machoman.md

 # Macho Man

-Warrior - Destroyer, Strongarm, Acrobat (from Rogue)
+Based on Class Warfare, with Warrior Archetype and Specialties Destroyer, Strongarm, Acrobat.

 ### Stats
 Your base damage is d10.